Nymphet/sexinsex-crawler/README.md

     python3 page_aids_extractor.py

-To download all attachments whose ids are stored in the list you just extracted from files in the html folder (attachments are saved to your Downloads folder):
+To download all attachments from the list you just extracted from files in the html folder (attachments are saved to your Downloads folder):

     python3 selenium_attachment_downloader.py